chungchi300/chungchi300.github.io/source/_posts/program-design/debug-on-connect-of-opentok.md

 ---
-title: Debug on connect of opentok
+title: Debug on connect of opentok - a classic example of understanding the event loop can help you become better programmer
 date: 2019-08-12 10:28:21
 category: Program design
 ---